cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

     username: 'monitoringusername'
     password: 'longyeteasytorememberstringasapassword'

-  cert_path: <certificate for prometheus, cert_path of rabbitmq can be used>
+  cert_path: <certificate for prometheus, cert_path of this host can be used>
-  key_path: <key for promethus, key_path of rabbitmq can be used>
+  key_path: <key for promethus, key_path of this host can be used>
-  ca_path: <ca for promethus, key_path of rabbitmq can be used>'
+  ca_path: <ca for promethus, ca_path of this host can be used>'

 services_to_install:
     - manager_service